 Some smaller suppliers can volunteer to be part of the scheme even if they have fewer customers.

 Energy companies will apply the rebate to your account by 31 March.
-However, you need to apply well in advance just in case applications close early.

 The money is paid directly to your energy bill between October and March.

 You no longer need to directly apply for a Warm Home Discount or contact your energy supplier to receive the discount, if you live in England or Wales.
 The government is matching eligible households.